 Dental crowns serve several purposes in restorative dentistry.

 These cap-shaped restorations protect teeth that have been weakened by root canal therapy or decay, or top a dental implant to fill the gaps left by missing teeth.
-Dr. Cooley and Dr. Vick are skilled dentists who offer beautiful ceramic and zirconia crowns that blend seamlessly within your smile.
+Dr. Cooley is a skilled dentist who offers beautiful ceramic and zirconia crowns that blend seamlessly with your smile.
 To learn more about whether dental crowns are right for you, contact our Germantown, TN office today.

 Common Uses for Dental Crowns

 Traditional dental crowns are also known as caps because they fit snugly over a natural tooth, covering its visible portion down to the gum line.
 In the past, dental crowns were made from a variety of materials, including gold and other metals, which could stand out against enamel.
 Today, We provides all-porcelain and zirconia dental crowns.